-Numbers like $\cdots - 2, -1, 0, 1, 2 \ldots$ of type %z are supported by operations in the int library documented in this chapter.
-Non-negative integers are binary compatible with natural numbers (type %n), and any of the functions described in this chapter will also work on natural numbers, albeit with the unnecessary overhead of checking their signs, which is not a constant time operation due to the representation used.
+Numbers like $\dots -2, -1, 0, 1, 2 \dots$ of type &z are supported by operations in the int library documented in this chapter.
+Non-negative integers are binary compatible with natural numbers (type &n), and any of the functions described in this chapter will also work on natural numbers, albeit with the unnecessary overhead of checking their signs, which is not a constant time operation due to the representation used.